smallworld-re/smallworld/README.NWBT.md

 This triggers if the executor tries to dereference a symbolic expression that contains a ternary operator.

-This happens if you use conditional data flow
-- such as a `cmov` instruction - with an under-constrained test expression. angr's  method of resolving this kind of case sucks, so I extended it.
+This happens if you use conditional data flow, such as a `cmov` instruction, with an under-constrained test expression. angr's  method of resolving this kind of case sucks, so I extended it.